Dual Adjunction Between $\Omega$-Automata and Wilke Algebra Quotients: Dual Adjunction Between Lasso Automata and Lasso Semigroups

 \end{proof}

 Although $\Aut \dashv \Alg$ reveals a relationship between lasso automata and extended lasso semigroups, it leaves more to be desired.
-Concretely, we look for an adjunction: \begin{itemize} \item that is also defined for non-reachable automata, and \item whose constituent functors preserve the accepted language. \end{itemize}
+Concretely, we look for an adjunction: (1) that is also defined for non-reachable automata, and (2) whose constituent functors preserve the accepted language.
+Language-preservation enables specialising the adjunction to $\Omega$-automata and Wilke algebras in \Cref{sec:adjunctionOmegaAutomata}.

 In order to handle the first requirement, we give an adjunction between $\RLAut$ and $\LAut$.
-It is analogous to a similar adjunction between reachable DFAs and all DFAs \cite[Subsec.~9.4]{BonchiEtAl2014AlgebraCoalgebraDualityInBrzozowski}.
+It is analogous to a similar adjunction between reachable DFAs and all DFAs \cite[Section~9.4]{BonchiEtAl2014AlgebraCoalgebraDualityInBrzozowski}.
 In one direction, we have an inclusion functor $\Incl: \RLAut \to \LAut$.
-For the the other direction, there exists a functor $\Reach: \LAut \to \RLAut$ mapping automaton $A$ to its reachable part $\Reach(A)$.
+For the the other direction, there exists a functor $\Reach: \LAut \to \RLAut$ mapping an automaton $A$ to its reachable part $\Reach(A)$.
 Moreover, $\Reach$ maps an automaton morphism to its restriction to reachable states.

 \begin{apxpropositionrep} There exists an adjunction $\Incl \dashv \Reach: \RLAut \to \LAut$. \end{apxpropositionrep} \begin{proofsketch} Every morphism in $\Hom(A, \Reach(B))$ can be mapped bijectively to a morphism in $\Hom(\Incl(A), B)$ by expanding its codomain. \end{proofsketch} \begin{proof} Let $A \in \RLAut, B \in \LAut$.
 We show the existence of a natural isomorphism: